Here is a video demonstration:

 * Login from Toolbar opens web site in: Same/New Window

-- New Window: Login will be done in new browser window, browser will the same kind as the one where you selected Passcard.
+- New Window: Login sequence will be performed in a new browser window, of the same kind as the one where you selected Passcard.

 * RoboForm New Browser Window is.